 HOW LONG TO SPEND ON THE NUSA ISLANDS

-From my experience having visited all 3 Nusa Islands, here is an overview of how many days I recommend spending on each island:
+From my experience having visited all three Nusa Islands, here is an overview of how many days I recommend spending on each island:

-This will give you plenty of time to enjoy all the awesome spots that the Nusa Islands have to offer!
+This will give you plenty of time to enjoy all the awesome spots that each island has to offer!

 NUSA LEMBONGAN ISLAND